jawah/niquests/docs/user/advanced.rst

     404

 Huh, that's weird.
 We probably need to authenticate.
 That'll be a pain, right?
 Wrong.
-Requests makes it easy to use many forms of authentication, including the very common Basic Auth.
+Niquests makes it easy to use many forms of authentication, including the very common Basic Auth.

 ::